 Many people don't prefer online counselling due to their personal opinions and other circumstances.
 These reasons may vary, some people prefer face-to-face interactions, and some have a rather severe psychological disorder.

 Despite the disadvantages, online counselling is helpful in many ways.
-Many people prefer staying at home as it provides them a sense of comfort.
+Many people prefer staying at home as it provides them with a sense of comfort.
 This fact can also play a role in reducing stigma in the patient.

 The facts above are useful to have a better understanding of what online counselling is and what are its benefits and disadvantages.